d13r/laravel-breadcrumbs/README.md

 ### Route-model binding exceptions

-It will throw an exception if the breadcrumb doesn't exist, to remind you to create one.
+It will throw an `InvalidBreadcrumbException` if the breadcrumb doesn't exist, to remind you to create one.
 To prevent this, first initialise the config file, if you haven't already:

 ```bash
 php artisan vendor:publish --provider='DaveJamesMiller\Breadcrumbs\ServiceProvider'